nichkis/github-pr-app/README.md

 Install the dependencies and then execute `npm start` for interactive command line experience.
 For testing, execute `npm test`.

-Example output for the `lodash/lodash` owner and repository...
+Example input/output for the `lodash/lodash` owner and repository...

 ```
 Account name: lodash